-Colombia: 2 days of protests leave 10 dead, over 400 injured
+Colombia: 2 days of protests leave 13 dead, over 400 injured

-The violence rocking Bogota following Javier Ordóñez’s death spilled into a second night of smaller protests and clashes with police.
+The violence rocking Bogota following Javier Ordóñez’s death spilled into a second night of smaller protests and clashes with police late Thursday.

 As the city emerged from the violence, Defense Minister Carlos Trujillo Holmes offered an apology on behalf of the police for any illegal acts committed during the Ordóñez’s detention early Wednesday morning.
 He said a disciplinary hearing has been ordered to determine whether officers committed homicide and abuse of authority.
 The chief prosecutor’s office will determine if criminal charges are filed.